EU-US DATA PRIVACY FRAMEWORK, UK EXTENSION TO THE EU-US DATA PRIVACY FRAMEWORK AND SWISS-US DATA PRIVACY FRAMEWORK PRIVACY POLICY

 • Recourse, Enforcement and Liability.

-To learn more about the Privacy Shield Frameworks, and to view ABB’s certification, please visit the US Department of Commerce’s Privacy Shield website at https://www.privacyshield.gov.
+To learn more about these Data Privacy Frameworks, and to view ABB’s certification, please visit the US Department of Commerce’s Data Privacy Framework website at https://www.dataprivacyframework.gov .

-The EU-US Privacy Shield Framework and Swiss-US Privacy Shield Framework were designed by the U.S. Department of Commerce, and the European Commission and Swiss Administration, respectively, to provide companies on both sides of the Atlantic with a mechanism to comply with data protection requirements when transferring personal data from the European Union and Switzerland to the United States in support of transatlantic commerce.
+The EU-US Data Privacy Framework, UK Extension to the EU-US Data Privacy Framework and Swiss-US Data Privacy Framework were designed by the U.S. Department of Commerce and the European Commission, UK Government and Swiss Federal Administration, respectively, to provide companies on both sides of the Atlantic with a mechanism to comply with data protection requirements when transferring Personal Data from the EEA, UK, and Switzerland to the United States in support of transatlantic commerce.

 SCOPE

-This Policy applies to all Personal Data described in this Policy that is transferred by or on behalf of ABB’s parent corporation, affiliates, customers, prospects, partners, vendors or suppliers from countries in the EU, EEA, or Switzerland to ABB in the United States.
+This Policy applies to all Personal Data described in this Policy that is transferred by or on behalf of ABB’s parent corporation, affiliates, customers, prospects, partners, vendors, suppliers or other third parties from countries in the EEA, the UK, or Switzerland to ABB in the United States.

 DEFINITIONS